tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 The configuration of timer settings varies with implementations, and certain deployment environments require timer value adjustments.
-Mishandling of the timer can lead to serious congestion problems, for example if many instances of a DTLS time out early and retransmit too quickly on a congested link.
+Mishandling of the timer can lead to serious congestion problems -- for example, if many instances of a DTLS time out early and retransmit too quickly on a congested link.

-Unless implementations have deployment-specific and/or external information about the round trip time, implementations SHOULD use an initial timer value of 1000 ms and double the value at each retransmission, up to no less than 60 seconds (the RFC 6298 {{RFC6298}} maximum).
-Application specific profiles MAY recommend shorter or longer timer values.
+Unless implementations have deployment-specific and/or external information about the round trip time, implementations SHOULD use an initial timer value of 1000 ms and double the value at each retransmission, up to no less than 60 seconds (the maximum as specified in RFC 6298 {{RFC6298}}).
+Application-specific profiles MAY recommend shorter or longer timer values.
 For instance:

 * Profiles for specific deployment environments, such as in low-power,